mjp0044/Hypoxia-time-series-gene-expression/README.md

 `maSigPro` isn't unique in this regard, but it does have a lot of cool features that made it ideal for my needs.
 For example, it can identify genes that respond differently between treatments (i.e., have different expression patterns over time) but can also handle single series without groups.

 My data takes the form of the latter.
 There was no separate treatments, all the organisms got the same hypoxia exposure course.
-We just wanted to know how this species would respond.
+We just wanted to know how this species would respond in general to hypoxia.

 The key thing with using `maSigPro` (and most differential expression programs) is you need to provide an accurate meta data file for the program to understand your data structure.